 The “spread” is getting bigger.

 That’s the first thing I noticed this week as I began my newest property search on the coast of Ecuador.
-For instance, in the area I was looking near Olon on the southern coast, one property, a 270 sq. meter lot with a three story wooden house, right on the beach, was for sale for $500,000.
+For instance, in the area I was looking near Olon on the southern coast, one land for sale, a 270 sq. meter lot with a three story wooden house, right on the beach, was for sale for $500,000.
 Yet in the same area, one block back, I found a nice 220 sq. meter vacant lot for $30,000, meeting my current budget.

 Good location with an ocean view from the second story of a house if I were to build one.
 Great, quick resell value, especially if I constructed a house… creating instant equity…the problem… the property has been in the same owner’s family for decades, and the owner himself has never bothered to do the legal paperwork to get the official deed/title to the property.
 A common problem of the best deals in Ecuador.